 - 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?

-Decreased: 2014-15- (9) incidents of gang-related reports, 2015-16 (2) incidents of gang-related reports. - 9.
+Decreased: 2014-15- (9) incidents of gang-related reports, 2015-16 (2) incidents of gang-related reports, Increased 2016-17- (14) incidents of gang-related reports. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA